OECD sees growth peaking as investment lags and debt builds

 Mann said that in particular companies were not investing enough to make up for the depreciation of existing assets, and even less so in making additional investments for further growth.

-Despite weak private investment, households and companies were binging on cheap debt in many countries, exposing themselves to trouble as central banks tighten monetary policy.
+Despite weak private investment, households and companies were bingeing on cheap debt in many countries, exposing themselves to trouble as central banks tighten monetary policy.

 With its strongest growth in a decade, the euro area was seen outpacing other major developed economies this year with 2.4 percent growth before easing to 2.1 percent in 2018 and 1.9 percent in 2019.